AI Misuse and Automation Risks: How Digital Risk Culture Shapes Resilience

 Resilient organizations don’t just fix these issues post-incident.
 They spot them early—and build systems to adapt before something breaks.

+Mapping culture is a strategic imperative for a resilient organization.
 In an era where cyber resilience is linked to trust, reputation, and operational continuity, cultural visibility becomes a form of strategic foresight.
 True, culture is complex.
 But that doesn’t mean it’s intangible, or unknowable.

 In fact, when it comes to cybersecurity, it's one of the most strategic assets you can measure—if you know how.